christear/REST/README.md

 #### 2. Getting Started

-To run REST, plase run the data.preparation.sh to download prerequisites at first.
+To run REST, plase install DNABERT firstly.
+Ideally, DNABERT should be located under the same directory as REST

 The REST includes several key steps.